 Leptospirosis:

 Leptospirosis is another public health challenge faced by the State.
-Considered as a rare disease in early 1980, later spread to all districts.
-The disease was seen initially as a rodent borne infection, spread through urine of the infected rodents and the consequent contamination of the environment.
-Over the years, the disease has been reported in many domestic animals such as cows, dogs and pigs and thus has become an occupational risk for those engaged in agriculture.
-People, who have been involved in cleaning of stagnant canals and drains, were reported to have contracted the disease.
-More recently the mortality due to leptospirosis is also on the rise and joint efforts of veterinary and animal husbandry departments is essential for effective control of this disease.
-District-wise number of patients treated and death reported affecting Leptospirosis in 2022 and 2023 (upto August 31,2023) and number of cases and death reported from 2019 to 2023 (upto August 31, 2023) are given below:
+It was considered a rare disease in early 1980, but later it spread to all districts.
+The disease was seen initially as a rodent-borne infection, spread through the urine of the infected rodents and the consequent contamination of the environment.
+Over the years, the disease has been reported in many domestic animals such as cows, dogs and pigs and thus has become an occupational risk for those engaged in agriculture works.
+People, who have been involved in cleaning stagnant canals and drains, were reported to have contracted the disease.
+More recently the mortality due to leptospirosis is also on the rise and joint efforts of veterinary and animal husbandry departments are essential for effective control of this disease.
+District-wise number of patients treated, and deaths reported affecting Leptospirosis in 2023 and 2024 (up to August 31, 2024) are given below and the number of cases and deaths reported from 2019 to 2024 (up to August 31, 2024) are given below:

 Name of Diseases Case